marekzelinka/weather-fastapi/README.md

 # Weather FastAPI

-A small intro weather api server created while learning Python.
+A small weather API that provides a fast, and simple REST API to get current weather info.

 ## Features